 Working with health and care organisations and the voluntary sector, we’ve been able to deploy a range of traditional and digital channels aimed at improving patient self-care, building resilient communities and enabling people to interact with healthcare services in a way that best suits their lifestyle and needs.

 Delivering transformation is challenging – especially when ‘Business As Usual’ functions continue to be required.
-Through SCWs shared service business model our customers are able to achieve economies of scale and access the innovation and best practice solutions we bring to improve services for the NHS.
+Through SCWs shared service business model our customers can achieve economies of scale and access the innovation and best practice solutions we bring to improve services for the NHS.
 Our approach extends beyond delivering economies of scale but also embraces operational excellence and business efficiency in support of our customers' own agenda in delivering better patient care.